EMPAT94/empat94.github.io/_posts/2015-11-09-All- is-fair....md

----
- date: 9th Oct 2015
----
+# All is Fair...

-"I should have told her, I should have told her how much..." he sobbed away into silence.
-Those were the last words he ever spoke.
+_"I should have told her, I should have told her how much..." he sobbed away into silence.
+Those were the last words he ever spoke._

-New Delhi, 2030.
+## New Delhi, 2030.

 Colonel Singh was proud, as any father would be of his son who had just been accept into the Indian Army.
 He had a strong salute for his son's regiment as they passed by in the parade, and a smile crossed his lips when the salute was returned back, albeit no one saw the smile, it being hidden under a thick layer of neatly kept beard.

 After the ceremony, he asked his son for any gift that his heart desired.
 Lt.
 Amar Singh replied "That smile on your face, I want it there forever as a gift, dad".
 'So he did see it then' thought the old man, 'he's my son after all, heh'.
 Then he saw another young man beaming and coming towards him.
 "Colonel Singh" he saluted "it's so nice to meet you".
 'Do i know him?'
 "Dad, he's my bestie Chauhan.
 Oh, Lt.
 Chauhan now!" chipped in Amar.
 "Oh hello Lt., Congratulations" quipped the colonel, yet as he said so, he saw his son's eye drift towards a young lady who was seemingly telling inside stories about the ceremony to her family.
 Soon enough, Amar said "Let's go Chau, or we'll miss the orientation.
 Bye Dad.
 See ya when I see ya".
 And so they went, young birds in service of the great country.

-North Sikkim, 2037.
+## North Sikkim, 2037.

 "I'm out of fucking ammo" some young buck under his command stood and shouted, before being immediately pierced through his cheeks by a stray bullet.
 "STAY DOWN!" shouted Captain Amar in the chaos, hoping the severely weathered rock at the cave entrance would provide some shelter from the onslaught that was nearing every second.
 "We're trapped, although this is not a bad place for a tomb, I'd really like to live." he heard Chau say just behind him.
 Amar's mind was racing, desperately searching for a tactic to distract the enemy, at least until his unit was safely away.
 But all his mind did was play back those horrendous memories of recent weeks.